sirjuddington/SLADE/docs/mkdocs/md/Types/MapLine.md

 end
 ```

+!!!
+Tip
-Note that the <prop>visibleTextures</prop> property is re-calculated each time it is accessed, so for performance reasons it is best to store it in a variable if it needs to be accessed multiple times.
+    The <prop>visibleTextures</prop> property is re-calculated each time it is accessed, so for performance reasons it is best to store it in a variable if it needs to be accessed multiple times.